49 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it mentions that patients should not be receiving other investigational or concurrent anti-cancer agents, and there are specific time frames for stopping chemotherapy or surgery before enrollment.
 It's best to discuss your current medications with the trial team.

-Is PIPAC safe for treating peritoneal cancer?
+What prior data suggests that this PIPAC technique is safe for treating peritoneal cancer?

 Who Is on the Research Team?